 On September 2, 2003 ("Closing Date"), the Company completed its acquisition of 100% of Textilease Corporation ("Textilease").
-The purchase price of approximately \$175,628 in cash was financed as part of a new \$285,000 unsecured revolving credit agreement ("Credit Agreement"), with a syndicate of banks.
-Textilease, headquartered in Beltsville, Maryland, had fiscal year 2002 revenues of approximately \$95,000.
+The purchase price of approximately \$175.6 million in cash was financed as part of a new \$285 million unsecured revolving credit agreement ("Credit Agreement"), with a syndicate of banks.
+Textilease, headquartered in Beltsville, Maryland, had fiscal year 2002 revenues of approximately \$95.0 million.
 It serviced over 25,000 uniform and textile products customers from 12 locations in six southeastern states, and also serviced a wide range of large and small first-aid service customers from additional specialized facilities.
 Textilease's operating results have been included in the Company's consolidated operating results since September 2, 2003.

 At the time of acquisition, management initiated a plan to integrate certain Textilease facilities into existing operations.
-Included in the purchase price allocation is an accrual for exit costs and employee termination benefits.
-As of November 27, 2004 and August 28, 2004, the accrual balances of \$1.7 million and \$2.0 million, respectively are included in accrued liabilities in the accompanying condensed consolidated balance sheet.
-The Company expects to incur substantially all of the remaining costs within twenty-four months of the Closing Date.
-The changes in the accrual for the thirteen weeks ended November 27, 2004 are as follows:
+Included in the purchase price allocation was an accrual for exit costs and employee termination benefits.
+As of February 26, 2005 and August 28, 2004, the accrual balances of \$1.6 million and \$2.0 million, respectively are included in accrued liabilities in the accompanying condensed consolidated balance sheet.
+The Company expects to incur substantially all of the remaining costs by December 2006.
+The changes in the accrual balance for the twenty-six weeks ended February 26, 2005 are as follows (in thousands):

-Sev verance Related Costs aı lity Closing nd Lease ellation Costs Total Balance at August 28, 2004 \$ 1,288 \$ 729 \$ 2,017 Charges (295) (295) Balance at November 27, 2004 \$ 993 \$ 729 \$ 1,722
+Se verance Related Costs Facility Closing and Lease Cancellation Costs Total Balance at August 28, 2004 \$ 1,288 \$ 729 \$ 2,017 Charges (466) ī (466) Balance at February 26, 2005 \$ 822 \$ 729 \$ 1,551

-Recent Accounting Pronouncement
+Recent Accounting Pronouncements

 On October 13, 2004, the FASB concluded that SFAS No. 123R, "Share Based Payments" which would require companies to measure compensation cost for all share-based payments, including employee stock options, would be effective for public companies for interim or annual periods beginning after June 15, 2005.
 Retroactive application of the requirements of SFAS No. 123 and SFAS No. 123R to the beginning of the fiscal year that includes the effective date would be permitted, but not required.
 Early adoption of SFAS No. 123R is encouraged.
 The FASB issued SFAS No. 123R on December 16, 2004.
 The Company believes the impact of adopting SFAS No. 123R will not have a material impact on the results of operations of the Company.
+See Note 1 to these Condensed Consolidated Financial Statements for further discussion regarding stock based compensation.